sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/BUNDLING.md

 ### Linux-native scheduling

 The simplest and most straightforward approach to bundling jobs is with the [Linux scheduler](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler).
-When you execute a command in a batch job script, you can force the processes that is started into the *background* to run independently of other processes that may also be created as part of the job.
-The Linux scheduler will (automagically) distribute the processes across the compute resources available to run the job.
+When you execute a command in a batch job script, you can force the process that is started into the *background* to run independently of other processes that may also be created as part of the job.
+The Linux scheduler will (automagically) distribute the (child) processes across the compute resources available to run the job.

 ```
 #!/usr/bin/env bash